 Ebola Virus Information Page

 On March 23, 2014, the Ministry of Health in Guinea notified the World Health Organization (WHO) of a rapidly evolving outbreak of Ebola Virus Disease (EVD).
 Since then, the outbreak has expanded to include the West African countries of Sierra Leone, Liberia and most recently, a cluster of cases in Nigeria.
-As of August 31, 2014 the WHO has reported a cumulative total of 3707 suspect and confirmed cases, 1848 suspected case deaths, and 2106 laboratory confirmed cases.
+As of October 27, 2014 the WHO has reported a cumulative total of 13703 suspect and confirmed cases, 7637 laboratory confirmed cases, and 4922 suspected case deaths.
 For the latest updates on Ebola activity, please visit http://www.cdc.gov/vhf/ebola/index.html.

 EVD is an infectious disease caused by the Ebola virus.
 Symptoms may appear anywhere from 2 to 21 days after exposure and include fever, headache, joint and muscle aches, weakness, diarrhea, vomiting, stomach pain, and abnormal bleeding.
 It is classified as a viral hemorrhagic fever (VHF) because of the fever and abnormal bleeding.
 Among the VHFs, Ebola is feared because of its high mortality.
 There are no specific treatments but supportive therapy can be provided to address bleeding and other complications.